 Benefits of FHA Loans

 FHA loans offer several benefits over conventional loans, including:

 Lower Down Payment Requirements

-FHA loans require a down payment of as little as 3.5% of the purchase price, compared to conventional loans that typically require at least 5%.
+FHA loans require a small down payment, compared to conventional loans that typically require a higher figure.
 This lower down payment requirement can make it easier for first-time homebuyers to qualify for a mortgage.

 Relaxed Credit Score Requirements